Louis E. Burnham: Childhood and education

 Traces of Burnham's student activism survive in the archives of CCNY, including in their "official student newspaper," The Campus.
 The newspaper lists him as part of a committee preparing an anti-war strike.
 A leaflet lists him as a speaker at the rally indicated by the newspaper article.
 Later he was chairman of the Anti-war and Anti-Fascist Committee, preparing a memorial for an aviator, a former newsman, killed in the Spanish Civil War.
 Although he is listed in these news articles as a member of the class of 1937, he spoke on campus on April 16, 1940, in support of an anti-lynching bill.

 Burnham organized the first chapters of the ASU and the Harlem Youth Congress.
 Burnham was the Youth Secretary of the National Negro Congress, an umbrella organization of civic, labor and religious groups.
 As a student, he had also been Vice President of the student council.
 His prominence in these various organizations was due to both his congeniality and his magnetism as a speaker on racial injustice, the danger of fascism to world peace, and the problems of American young people and the many unemployed during the Great Depression.
 Following graduation, Burnham took a year of law school at St. John's University School of Law in Queens, New York.

 New York City

-In the mid-1930s, Burnham became involved with widespread Harlem protests against Italy's invasion of Ethiopia in 1935, and with the injustice being done to the teenage Scottsboro Boys, condemned to death on a false accusation of raping two white women.
+In the mid-1930s, Burnham became involved with widespread Harlem protests against Italy's invasion of Ethiopia in 1935, and with the injustice being done to the teenage Scottsboro Boys, condemned to death on a false accusation of raping two White women.
 During this period, he joined the Young Communist League and the Communist Party, USA (CPUSA).
-CPUSA had become widely known for opposing racism and racial segregation, especially following its organizing the Scottsboro Boys' legal defense.
+The CPUSA had become widely known for opposing racism and racial segregation, especially following its organizing the Scottsboro Boys' legal defense.
 (Burnham had ideological commitments equal to Communism's Marxism and Leninism.
 He was as much influenced by Mahatma Gandhi, W. E. B. Du Bois, and the international anti-colonial struggle, for instance suggesting in 1944 the formation of a Black political party of "Non-Violence and Non-Cooperation.")
 In 1939, Burnham joined the Southern Negro Youth Congress (SNYC), becoming its organizational secretary in 1941.